 I felt like fear was like a blanket of darkness covering me and trying to smother me.
 I may have stumbled around in the darkness a bit, but Praise Him, I did not fall!
 The unseen hand of my Father was grasping mine the entire time.
 His Word says, “So do not fear, for I am with you; do not be dismayed, for I am your God.
 I will strengthen you and help you; I will uphold you with my righteous right hand.”
 (Isaiah 41:10) Also, Psalm 37:23-24 says, "If the LORD delights in a man's way, he makes his steps firm; though he stumble, he will not fall, for the LORD upholds him with his hand."

-One of my all-time favorite quotes is from a powerful woman of God named Corrie Ten Boom:
+all-time favorite quotes is from a powerful woman of God named Corrie Ten Boom:

 “Faith is believing in the dark what God spoke to you in the light.”